 From supporting their Rise Up programme to develop the next generation of human rights activists, to using our voice to transform lives through Write for Rights, we will continue to take a stand alongside Amnesty International UK to fight for human rights and equality for all.

 We’ve always been passionate about protecting the environment, and are committed to doing our bit to drive the action our planet needs.
-That’s why we’re proud to be an ambassador for Zero Hour, the campaign group behind the Climate and Ecology Bill.
+That’s why we’re proud to be a Zero Hour Ambassador; backing the Climate and Ecology Bill and standing united for nature.
 It’s also why we’re encouraging our customers to drive positive environmental change by backing the Bill too.
 The climate-nature emergency isn’t going to stop any time soon, so neither will we.

 As a bank built on co-operative values, we believe in the power of co-operation.
 This is why we support the UK’s co-operative sector by offering them free business banking.
 We’re also proud sponsors of Co-op Congress and the Co-op of the Year Awards, bringing together like-minded organisations to make a real difference in their community.

-Since 2016, we’ve invested £2.1m into The Hive, to help new and existing co-operatives thrive.
-Created by Co-operatives UK in partnership with The Co-operative Bank, this unique business support programme gives co-operative businesses from all sectors of the economy access to the expert advice and guidance they need to thrive.
+Since 2016, we’ve committed £2.5 million to support co-operatives nationally.
+And we’re proud to continue funding our Business Support for Co-ops offering through our partnership with Co-operatives UK, giving co-operative businesses from all sectors of the economy access to the expert advice and guidance they need to thrive.

 Manchester Pride is one of the UK’s leading LGBTQ+ charities.
 They campaign for equality for all, celebrate LGBTQ+ life, and create opportunities that engage LGBTQ+ people in Greater Manchester to help them thrive.